Energy Imperialism and Shannon LNG

 The commodity chain under investigation, is that of US shale gas and its international trade as LNG(liquefied natural gas).
 Ireland is examined here, in its capacity as a facilitate ‘broker state’ for mobile capital, the political culture which comes with this fostering dependent development.
 Exemplified in the case of Shannon LNG are:

 Trans-national Corporations(TNCs) interact with social structures of peripheral regions within Ireland through patronage, and this produces and reproduces dependent development and corrupt, client-ist planning procedures.
 This is perfectly illustrated by the companies interactions with local communities and political figures, and in the county councils rezoning of land for Shannon LNG, which was carried out in such a way, as to avoid a strategic environmental assessment.

 Civil society actors and environmental NGOs are increasingly using international arena and transnational political spaces to bypass ‘cunning’ states and hold them accountable.

-We are currently at a historical Bifurcation point, in both the structural crisis of the capitalist world-system and in the steady state operation of the global climate system.
+We are currently at a historical crossroads, or Bifurcation point: in both the structural crisis of the capitalist world-system and in the steady state operation of the global climate system.
 The action or inaction of people, when faced with destructive commodity chains seeking a spatial fix, will decide the outcome of this historical bifurcation.